[ProjectX] E101: Vulnerable Environment Setup & Wazuh Monitoring

 Configure a Vulnerability

-PasswordAuthentication yes: Allows users to log in using a standard password rather than a secure SSH key.Why Insecure?: Vulnerable to brute-force attacks.
+PasswordAuthentication yes: allows users to log in with a standard password rather than an SSH key.Why insecure: vulnerable to brute-force attacks.

 novemberusingsudo passwd root.

-From the sample above, make data filter for alerts
+From the sample, create a data filter for the alert.

 Configure SMTP Email Inbox Connection